- Each year, up to 100 shark attacks are reported in Johannesburg, South Africa.

 The footage shows the professional surfer waiting for a swell when things took a life-altering turn.
 “I was just sitting there.
-I was just about to start moving, and then I felt something grab, got stuck in my leg rope,” Michael calmly stated.
+I was just about to start moving, and then I felt something grab, got stuck in my leg rope,” Mick calmly stated.

 “So I instantly just jumped away, and then it just kept coming at my board.
 At the time I was kicking and screaming,” he said.

-Michael just saw fins.
+Mick just saw fins.
 He goes on to say, “I didn’t see the teeth.
 I was waiting for the teeth to come at me as I was swimming.
 I punched it in the back.”